-Amongst the wide variety of digital recorders available to choose from, it’s the Zoom H5 and the Zoom H6 that have continued to gain popularity as ‘the best of the best.’
+Amongst the wide variety of digital recorders available to choose from, the Zoom H5 and the Zoom H6 have continued to gain popularity as ‘the best of the best.’

 Below, we’ll take an in-depth look at each of these digital recorders, break down their different features and help to give you a better understanding of which one might be the best for your own recording needs.

 Let’s kick things off with the Zoom H5.
-First of all, the size of this digital recorder makes it compact enough to transport from place to place easily.
-It is lightweight too, so it won’t take up a lot of room in your gear-bag or leave you feeling weighed down when you’re out on the road.
+First of all, the size of this digital recorder makes it compact enough to easily transport from place to place.
+It is lightweight too, so it won’t take up a lot of room in your gear bag or leave you feeling weighed down when you’re out on the road.

 This innovative little recorder uses a system of interchangeable input capsules so you can find the perfect microphone type for your recording needs.
 These are all available as separate add-ons and include a Large Diaphragm Mic Capsule, a Mid-Side Mic Capsule, a Shotgun Mic-Capsule, and a Dual XLR/TRS Combo Capsule.

-It also features two built-in, X-Y microphones that are shock-mounted and allow you to record with reduced handling noise, ensuring that you get the best quality audio possible every time.
+It also features two built-in X-Y microphones that are shock-mounted and allow you to record with reduced handling noise, ensuring you get the best quality audio possible every time.

-Powered by AC or USB, it’s ideal if you’re planning on using this recorder as part of your permanent studio setup.
+Powered by AC or USB, it’s ideal if you plan to use this recorder as part of your permanent studio setup.
 And, should you ever want to head outdoors with it, you’ll be able to record confidently with up to 15 hours of power from just two AA batteries.

-The USB connection also gives you the ability to use this portable recorder as an audio interface running directly into your preferred digital audio workstation.
-Making it ideal for anybody on a budget or just starting with their podcast, and the 24-bit/96KHz recording quality puts it on a similar level as some more expensive, high-end interfaces.
+Making it ideal for anybody on a budget or just starting with their podcast, the 24-bit/96KHz recording quality puts it on a similar level as some more expensive, high-end interfaces.

-The easy-to-read LCD screen allows you to navigate your way through the various features quickly and easily.
-Perfect for recording podcasts, interviews, music, and anything else you could ever dream of using it for, the Zoom H5 is a fantastic piece of recording equipment that anybody serious about podcasting should consider adding to their arsenal.
+The easy-to-read LCD screen allows you to navigate the various features quickly and easily.
+Perfect for recording podcasts, interviews, music, and anything else you could ever dream of using it for.

-- Uses an interchangeable capsule system that allows you to choose the best microphone for each type of recording
+- It uses an interchangeable capsule system that allows you to choose the best microphone for each type of recording.

 - Features two built-in X-Y microphones that are shock-mounted to reduce handling noise